 Our core faculty are your teachers, mentors, and guides throughout the quarter.
 The average student-to-faculty ratio is 5:1 or lower.

 Aliette Frank, Ph.D., Member of the Faculty, The Evergreen State College.
 Aliette is an environmental explorer and teacher with an interdisciplinary degree in Science, Storytelling and Sustainability Education from the University of British Columbia (Trudeau Doctoral Scholar).
 Her B.A. from Dartmouth College is in Environmental & Evolutionary Biology and she is a creative nonfiction nature writer and natural science illustrator with expeditionary experience.
 Aliette's field research started with glacier surveys on the Juneau Icefield, Alaska and observational studies of endangered mountain gorillas and chimpanzees in Africa.
 She has written for publications such as National Geographic World, Nationalgeographic.com, National Geographic Traveler, New York Times- Scientist at Work, Journal of Environmental Studies & Sciences, and National Wildlife.
-Her drawings are on display at Dartmouth College's Dana Biomedical Library, and starting this spring, at the Children's Hospital at Dartmouth-Hitchcock. http://aliettefrank.com
+Her drawings are on display at Dartmouth College's Dana Biomedical Library, and starting this spring, at the Children's Hospital at Dartmouth-Hitchcock.
+She is a certified Wilderness Emergency Medical Technician. http://aliettefrank.com

 Your unique learning experience in the Wrangells is also due to a large and diverse set of participating faculty.
 They include long-time community members, park rangers, artists, writers, policy makers, and scientists conducting research on climate change, hydrology, ecology, glaciology, and anthropology.